Call (303) 775-3221 Free Estimate

 How long does a panel replacement take in Ken Caryl?

 Plan for a full day without power.
 Most jobs run 8 to 10 hours.
-The full timeline from first visit through final inspection is typically one to three weeks when you factor in permits and CORE Electric scheduling.
+The full timeline from first visit through final inspection is typically one to three weeks when you factor in permits and utility scheduling.

 Get It Checked